ProgrammerOfThe/Anton_Description/README.md

 }
 ```

 As seen in the code, there is a function named WrongPasswordFunction() that is triggered whenever the User enters an incorrect password.
-This code is executed by Anton to handle the issue and the problem is then saved in a file for future reference.
+This code is executed by Space Titan to handle the issue and the problem is then saved in a file for future reference.

 ###### Database